-Coach Paul Regrutto enters his first season as head coach of the CSU-Pueblo women's soccer team in 2013.
+Coach Paul Regrutto enters his third season as head coach of the CSU-Pueblo women's soccer team in 2015.
 An alum of CSU-Pueblo, he most recently served as the assistant women's soccer coach at Cal State-San Bernardino, where he helped lead the Coyotes to a 9-7-2 record in 2012 while regularly starting six to eight freshmen.
 He returns to CSU-Pueblo after a one-year absence.

 He was the assistant men's soccer coach with the ThunderWolves under Roy Stanley from 2007-11, and assisted Stanley as an assistant for both the men's and women's programs from 2002-2006.
 At CSU-Pueblo, he was primarily in charge of the goalkeepers, coaching multiple keepers to All-RMAC awards.